You are listening to the Sean Hannity Radio Show Podcast.

 Imagine, you know, here it is eight years later.

-Hope and change, and yes, we can.
+And yes, we can.

-All right, they want open borders and Hillary and Tim Kane, they want comprehensive immigration reform, amnesty within the first hundred days if they get into office.
+And Hillary and Tim Kaine, they want comprehensive immigration reform, amnesty within the first hundred days if they get into office.

 Well, if you look at research from various parts of the government, what do you find?

-You know, households, for example, and Hispanic households have amassed on average 109,000 in wealth compared to nearly a half a million dollars for all households, latest numbers we have 2010.
+You know, households, for example, and Hispanic households have amassed, on average, $109,000 in wealth compared to nearly a half a million dollars for all households.

-It's not helping the Hispanic community, and they're out there appealing to this narrative that is out there, hands up, don't shoot, which never happened, that that Ferguson was legitimate when in fact the black eye witnesses in that case testified contrary to what a narrative that was laid out at the time and expectations set by politicians that use high profile race cases to advance a political agenda,
+And they're out there appealing to this narrative that is out there: hands up, don't shoot, which never happened, that Ferguson was legitimate when, in fact, the black eyewitnesses in that case testified contrary to what a narrative that was laid out at the time and expectations set by politicians that use high-profile race cases to advance a political agenda.

-You're gonna see the race card played.
+You're going to see the race card played.

-Oh, and by the way, air conditionings are as dangerous as ISIS, and you're gonna hear that Republicans want to take your poor grandmother, throw her in her wheelchair, go to the biggest cliff they can find and throw her off and kill her and destroy her and rob her of of all of her social security benefits.
+And you're going to hear that Republicans want to take your poor grandmother, throw her in her wheelchair, go to the biggest cliff they can find, and throw her off and kill her and destroy her and rob her of all of her social security benefits.

-It is fear mongering, it's based on lies, and the population of this country, unfortunately, people are subject to the sound bites, the lies, the distortions, the propaganda, the outright misinformation that is being fed.
+And the population of this country, unfortunately, people are subject to the sound bites, the lies, the distortions, the propaganda, the outright misinformation that is being fed.

 And I think that this WikiLeaks release of the Democratic National Committee's emails, well, there are racial slurs in there.